-1.1 In order to ensure the integrity of the reported weights of controlled substances each laboratory within the Idaho State Police system maintains a set of weights that are used to verify the calibration of all balances and scales located in each laboratory
+1.1 In order to ensure the integrity of the reported weights of controlled substances each laboratory within the ISPFS system maintains a set of weights that are used to verify the calibration of all balances and scales located in each laboratory

-2.1 This section intentionally left blank
+- 2.1 This section intentionally left blank

+- 3.0 Equipment/Reagents

 - 3.1 One set of ASTM Class 2, or better, weights.
 These weights must be NIST traceable and certified at the time of purchase.
-The documentation for the certification/calibration of the weights will be retained. - 3.2 Top loading balances
+The documentation for the certification/calibration of the weights will be retained.

+- 3.2 Top loading balances

-- 4.1Verification - 4.1.1Within 45 days prior to use, each balance is to have its calibration checked (intermediate check) against a set of certified NIST traceable weights.
+- 4.1 Verification - 4.1.1Within 45 days prior to use, each balance is to have its calibration checked (intermediate check) against a set of certified NIST traceable weights.
 Results are to be recorded in a log for future reference. - 4.1.2 Each balance is checked using a set of ASTM weights as reference.
 This set should span the expected weights of samples that will be measured on each balance.
 An example: for the typical top loader 1g, 100g, and 2000g weights would be sufficient.
 The allowable deviation from the standard weights will be 0.01 g or 0.1%, whichever is greater. - 4.1.3 Each laboratory will keep a log sheet for each balance in use.
-The log sheet will list the balance identification, the weights used, their indicated weight, whether or not the observed weight is within the tolerance of the balance, the analyst and the date on which the check was performed. - 4.1.4 Once a year an independent vendor will calibrate each balance. - 4.1.5 An independent vendor will calibrate each weight set once a year. - 4.1.6 The weights will be handled with gloves or tweezers to keep them clean.
-They will be transported and stored in their case.
+The log sheet will list the balance identification, the weights used, their indicated weight, whether or not the observed weight is within the tolerance of the balance, the analyst and the date on which the check was performed. - 4.1.4 Once a year an independent vendor will calibrate each balance. - 4.1.5 An independent vendor will calibrate each weight set once every five years.
+Upon return to the laboratory and before the weights are placed back into service the calibration will be verified.
+Calibration Certificates will be checked for compliance with ISO/IEC 17025:2005, and initialed. - 4.1.6 The weights will be handled with gloves or tweezers to keep them clean.
+They will be transported and stored in their case. - 4.2 Consequences

-4.2 Consequences